femboyfin/dbdideas/survivor_perks.md

 ## [Detective's Hunch](<https://deadbydaylight.wiki.gg/wiki/Detective%27s_Hunch>) 📉 🗑️

-- Additionally reveals the auras of the Hatch and Exit Gate Switches
+- Now reveals the aura of the Hatch and Exit Gate Switches
   - Brings it closer in strength to Clairvoyance.
 - Removed range limitation *(was 32/48/64m)*
   - Provides a minor strength increase to a very weak and heavily outclassed perk.